Jiangmen: Economy

 Jiangmen was selected by the Chinese state as a pilot city for a nationwide information programme.
 It was also chosen by the Pacific Economic Cooperation Council (PECC) as a trial city for the Regional Integration for Sustainable Economics (RISE) project.
 According to the World Bank's "Report on Investment Environment in China" for 2005, Jiangmen was ranked the sixth most conducive city in China for investment.

 The economic development strategies within Jiangmen focus on the three urban districts, and the south, middle and north lines.
 It is planned to develop four main economic areas: the central urban district of the city, the Yinzhou Lake (银州湖 (銀州湖)) economic area, and two economic areas along the various transport axes.

 In 2018, the city reported a GDP of 290.041 billion Yuan, government revenue totaling 24.393 billion Yuan, and retail sales totaling 140.758 billion Yuan.
+In 2024, the city reported a GDP of 4022.96 billion Yuan.

 Manufacturing industries

 Similar to other cities in the western Pearl River Delta, the manufacturing sector plays a significant role in Jiangmen's economy.
-The chief industries include manufacturing of machinery, textiles, paper, food products, electronics, and building materials.
-Other major industries include motorcycles, household appliances, food processing, synthetic fibers and garments, and stainless steel products.
-Global brand names with a presence in the city include BP, Mitsubishi Heavy Industries, Hyundai, Panasonic, Veolia, Hutchison Whampoa, ABB Group, and Tesco.
-Some worldwide brand which have factories in Jiangmen such include Asia Pacific Resources International Holdings and Lee Kum Kee foods.
+The chief industries include manufacturing of New energy, machinery, textiles, paper, food products, electronics, and building materials.
+Other major industries include high-speed rail, motorcycles, household appliances, food processing, synthetic fibers and garments, and stainless steel products.
+Global brand names with a presence in the city include BP, Mitsubishi Heavy Industries, Hyundai, Panasonic, Veolia, Hutchison Whampoa, ABB and Tesco.
+Some worldwide brand which have factories in Jiangmen such include Basf, Asia Pacific Resources International Holdings and Lee Kum Kee foods.